TemKaa1337/container/docs/01_configuration/01_tagged_iterator.md

     )
     ->bindClass(
         ClassBuilder::make(Processor::class)
-            // here you say that this argument is tagged iterator by typing `!tagged` and then you specify tag name
+            // here you say that this argument is tagged iterator of classes with `data.processor` tag ->bindVariable('$processors', new Tagged('data.processor'))
-            // which is `data.processor` in this case
-            ->bindVariable('$processors', '!tagged data.processor')
             ->build(),
     )
     ->build();